Can You File Bankruptcy on Student Loans?

 The bankruptcy process itself requires a lot of forms, documentation gathering, and patience.
 And to get rid of your student loan debt, you have to take an extra step: file for an adversary proceeding.
 In the past, this process was so complicated — and scary for many folks since it involved a separate hearing — that to do it successfully, most filers opted to hire a lawyer.

-In November 2022, the Department of Justice and Department of Education released new guidelines to make the adversary proceeding process simpler and less intimidating.
-The guidelines also provide clarity to courts about how filers can prove “undue hardship.”
-While we’re still seeing what the effects of the new guidelines will be, there’s some early evidence that this is making it easier to get a bankruptcy discharge for federal student loan debt.
+In November 2022, the Department of Justice and Department of Education created a new process and released new guidelines to make the adversary proceeding process much simpler and less intimidating.
+The guidelines provide clarity to courts about how filers can prove “undue hardship.”
+This is making it easier for federal student loan borrowers to get a bankruptcy discharge.
+The Justice Department released a memo in July 2024 noting the significant increase in student loan bankruptcy discharges.

 Let’s take a closer look.